US, European Leaders Weigh Reopening Risks Without a Vaccine

 In separate stark warnings, two major European leaders bluntly told their citizens that the world needs to adapt to living with the coronavirus and cannot wait to be saved by a vaccine.

-“We are confronting this risk, and we need to accept it, otherwise we would never be able to relaunch,” Italian Prime Minister Giuseppe Conte said, heeding a push by regional leaders to allow restaurants, bars and beach facilities to open Monday, weeks ahead of an earlier timetable.
+“We are confronting this risk, and we need to accept it, otherwise we would never be able to relaunch,” Italian Premier Giuseppe Conte said, acceding to a push by regional leaders to allow restaurants, bars and beach facilities to open Monday, weeks ahead of an earlier timetable.

 “There remains a very long way to go, and I must be frank that a vaccine might not come to fruition," Johnson wrote in the Mail on Sunday newspaper.

-Coronavirus has infected over 4.6 million people and killed more than 313,000 worldwide, according to a tally by Johns Hopkins University that experts say under counts the true toll of the pandemic.
+The coronavirus has infected over 4.6 million people and killed more than 314,000 worldwide, according to a tally by Johns Hopkins University that experts say under counts the true toll of the pandemic.
 The U.S. has reported over 89,000 dead and Europe has seen at least 160,000 deaths.

+For most people, the coronavirus causes mild or moderate symptoms.
+For some, especially older adults and people with existing health problems, it can cause more severe illness and lead to death.

 Some experts noted recent infection surges in Texas, including a 1,800-case jump Saturday, with Amarillo identified as a growing hot spot.
 Texas officials said increased testing was playing a big role — the more you look for something, the more you find it.
 Many are watching hospitalizations and death rates in the weeks ahead to see exactly what the new Texas numbers really mean.